 Recreational sea angling is one of the UK’s most popular participation sports.
 The Southern IFCA Recreational Sea Angling Strategy estimates that some 884,000 people participate in sea angling and spend £1.23 billion annually supporting 10,400 full time equivalent jobs.
 Sea angling is popular in Dorset amongst residents and the Dorset coast is a popular sea angling visitor destination.
 The Dorset sea angling community is therefore a major stakeholder in the marine environment.

 Understanding the sea

 Underpinning the work in marine conservation is our longstanding effort to better understand the marine habitats of Dorset.
 With the help of remote sensing techniques from DORIS and an army of Seasearch volunteer divers and shore-walkers we now have one of the best understood areas of seabed in the UK.

 Development at sea

 We want to bring people closer to marine wildlife and offer a wide variety of conservation education through public events and school programmes at our visitor centres at Kimmeridge, Chesil and Brownsea.
-These locations also provide opportunities for volunteers to get active in marine conservation!
-However, if you prefer, why not become a DWT member and join your local group or request a talk from the Living Seas team?
+These locations also provide opportunities for volunteers to get active in marine conservation.
+However, if you prefer, why not become a Dorset Wildlife Trust member and join your local group or request a talk from the Living Seas team?